Ireland's best broadband only deals

 |Broadband Only Provider||Plan Name||Total Cost - Year 1|

-|Pure Telecom||Purely Broadband||€572|
+|Pure Telecom||Purely Broadband||€360|

 Can I get broadband without a phone line?

-Broadband providers charge for this line rental which is included in the monthly advertised price - even if you don’t use a home phone.
+Broadband providers charge for this line rental which is included in the advertised price even if you don’t use a home phone.

-Does fibre optic broadband use a phone line?
+Does fibre-optic broadband use a phone line?

 There are three main alternatives:

-Satellite: is ideal for rural areas where broadband cables have not been laid.
+- Satellite: is ideal for rural areas where broadband cables have not been laid.
 The broadband signal is beamed from a satellite to a dish fitted to your home.
 Speed is slower and connectivity is variable and the setup costs are more expensive than other broadband types.

-Line rental is the monthly fee you to pay in to have a phone line.
+Line rental is the monthly fee you pay to have a phone line.
 This cost is bundled in with the price of your monthly broadband.
 The cost line rental is no longer separate from the cost of broadband.

-Is broadband only cheaper?
+Is Broadband-only cheaper?

 Many broadband providers such as eir, Sky and Vodafone include a call package with the cost of broadband, so it might be cheaper to keep your broadband and phone combined even if you don’t use your landline regularly.